flatcar/flatcar-website/content/blog/2021-12-11-containerd-inotify-leak.md

 frozen 0
 ```

-# where things go wrong
+# Where things go wrong

 Both the legacy and inotify based mechanisms work fine to observe OOM events.